gandalab/KickStart-Workshop-2023/Day5-Shotgun/GATB.md

 cd GATB_analysis
 mkdir scripts output data
 ```
-This pipeline is installed in a different location, so please do the following to activate it on your system
+This pipeline is installed in a different conda environment, so please do the following to activate it on your system
 ```
-conda deactivate
+module use /gpfs/group/RISE/sw7/modules
-conda activate /gpfs/group/RISE/training/2022_microbiome/gatb
+module load anaconda
-export PATH="/gpfs/group/RISE/training/2022_microbiome/gatb/gatb-minia-pipeline:$PATH"
+conda activate gatb
 ```

 If you want to install it in a different location, here are the steps: